port-labs/ocean-sail/sail/README.md

 ## Available integration types

-All available integration types are listed in the [Ocean documentation](https://ocean.getport.io/integrations-library/) and also can be found when trying to add a new Datasource in the Port UI.
+All available integration types are listed in the [Ocean integrations library](https://ocean.getport.io/integrations-library/) and can also be found in the data sources menu in the Port UI.

 ## Example usage